IIITLucknowSWEngg/CSITTeam016/URD.md

 ### 1.1 Purpose and Scope

-This URD outlines the comprehensive requirements for Upsolve, a next-generation competitive programming platform.
+This URD outlines the comprehensive requirements for Hashcode, a next-generation competitive programming platform.
 The document serves as the foundation for system design, development, and validation, ensuring alignment between stakeholder needs and platform capabilities.

 **Key Objectives:**
 - Create a reliable platform for hosting real-time programming contests